GrigorijSchleifer/GrigorijSchleifer/README.md

 # Hi there 👋

-### I am an ✨ anesthesiologist ✨ from Germany, a medical AI-venger and a proud member of the MIT Critical Data consortium
+### I am an ✨ anesthesiologist ✨ from Germany and a proud medical AI-venger

 <br>